dnanexus/wdlTools/doc/AutoCoercionsConsideredHarmful.md

   Array[File]? files2 = files

   # Convert an optional int to an int
-  # This will fail at runtime if a is null
   Int a = 3
   Int? b = a